artefactual/atom-docs/admin-manual/installation/linux.rst

 Notice that the database has been called **atom**.
 Feel free to change its name.

-If you left the root password blank during the installation of MySQL, you don't need to add the ``-p`` option shown above.

 In case your MySQL server is **not** the same as your web server, replace "localhost" with the address of your MySQL server.